 In fact, if we consider the ``component" Grassmann bundles

-with projections $\eta_P,\eta_R$ and tautological subbundles $\hat{\zeta}_P,\hat{\zeta}_R$, then there is a natural inclusion
+with projections $\eta_P,\eta_R$ and tautological subbundles ${\zeta}_P,{\zeta}_R$, then there is a natural inclusion

-such that $\hat \zeta$ restricts to $\hat\zeta_P\boxplus\hat\zeta_R$ and the inclusion of $\hat\Gamma$ in $\Gr\times\PP^1$ factors through $(\Gr_P\times_{U^{+}_{d, d'}}\Gr_R)\times\PP^1$.
+such that $ \zeta$ restricts to $\zeta_P\boxplus\zeta_R$ and the inclusion of $\Gamma$ in $\Gr\times\PP^1$ factors through $(\Gr_P\times_{U^{+}_{d'}}\Gr_R)\times\PP^1$.

-For $\lambda\in \PP^1=\AAA^1\cup\{\lambda=\infty\}$ denote by $\hat\Gamma_\lambda$ the fiber of the projection $\hat\Gamma\ra\PP^1$.
-When $\lambda\in \AAA^1$, under the identifications $v_\lambda: U^+_{d,d'}\stackrel{\cong}{\lra}\hat\Gamma_\lambda$, we have
+For $\lambda\in \PP^1=\AAA^1\cup\{\lambda=\infty\}$ denote by $\Gamma_\lambda$ the fiber of the projection $\Gamma\ra\PP^1$.
+When $\lambda\in \AAA^1$, under the identifications $v_\lambda: U^+_{d'}\stackrel{\cong}{\lra}\Gamma_\lambda$, we have

-In particular, at $\lambda=0$ we have $v_0^*\hat{\zeta}=\hat {E}^+_{d'}\oplus\{0\}$.
+In particular, at $\lambda=0$ we have $v_0^* {\zeta}={F}^+_{d'}\oplus\{0\}$.

 At $\lambda=\infty$ the fiber breaks into components encoding the degeneracy of the map $\Phi$, as in \cite[Example 18.1.6]{Fu}.
-First of all, there is a distinguished component $\hat\Gamma_{\infty, dist}$ which has multiplicity one and is identified with a copy of $U^+_{d,d'}$, while $\hat\zeta|_{\hat\Gamma_{\infty,dist}}=\{0\}\oplus\hat c^*\hat {E}^-_{d'}$.
-All other components of $\hat\Gamma_{\infty}$ come with some multiplicities and map into $\hat D_{\{a\}}$ under $\eta$.
+First of all, there is a distinguished component $\Gamma_{\infty, dist}$ which has multiplicity one and projects birationally to $U^+_{d'}$, while $\zeta|_{\Gamma_{\infty,dist}}=\{0\}\oplus c^*{F}^-_{d'}$.
+All other components of $\Gamma_{\infty}$ come with some multiplicities and project into $ D_{a}$ under $\eta$.
 Their description is our next task.
 The analysis is similar to the one in the proof of \cite[Lemma 4.4]{Be}, where a related genus zero case is treated.
-In our situation there are complications due to the twisting by $\sM$, but also slight simplifications, due to the fact that $\hat c$ only contracts rational tails of fixed degree $d_a$, which therefore do not interfere with each other.
+In our situation there are complications due to the twisting by $\sM$, but also slight simplifications, due to the fact that $ c$ only contracts rational tails of fixed degree $d_a$, which therefore do not interfere with each other.